Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Introduction

 This motivates our work, a scalable generative model that aligns multiple point clouds in a single stage while explicitly enforcing rigidity.
-Instead of exhaustive pairwise pose estimation, the model learns to transform all input point clouds directly into a canonical coordinate frame, effectively fusing them into a coherent scene.
-To make generation robust and satisfy rigid constraints, we propose using rigidity both as a guidance signal for flow sampling and as a criterion for selecting generations.
-To train at scale, we curate over 100K samples from 17 diverse datasets spanning object-centric, indoor, and outdoor settings.
+Instead of exhaustive pairwise transformation estimation, the model learns to transform all input point clouds directly into a canonical coordinate frame, effectively fusing them into a coherent scene.
+To make generation robust and satisfy rigid constraints, we propose using rigidity as a guidance signal for flow sampling at test time.
+To train at scale, we curate over 100k multi-view registration instances from 17 diverse datasets spanning object-centric, indoor, and outdoor settings.
 Supervising in Euclidean space across this mixture of data provides strong scene priors that enable the model to complete partial views and generalize across scales and sensor modalities.
-We will release our code and models at \mbox{\url{https://github.com/PRBonn/RAP}}.
+To address the lack of a unified evaluation protocol for cross-domain generalization, we also introduce a multi-view registration benchmark spanning five scene categories across diverse scales, sensors, and overlap conditions.
+We will release our code, model, and proposed benchmark to facilitate reproducibility at: \mbox{\url{https://github.com/PRBonn/RAP}}.

-In summary, our contributions are four-fold: \begin{itemize}[leftmargin=0.3in] \item We propose a generative flow-matching model that performs multi-view point cloud registration in a single stage, bypassing iterative pose graph optimization. \item We introduce a rigidity-forcing sampling and selection strategy that enforces per-scan rigid constraints and improves registration accuracy. \item We develop a large-scale training recipe that aggregates over 100K samples from 17 heterogeneous datasets, enabling strong generalization across diverse scenarios, scales, and sensor modalities. \item We demonstrate robust performance on both pairwise and multi-view benchmarks, achieving substantial improvements over state-of-the-art methods in challenging large-scale, low-overlap scenarios. \end{itemize}
+In summary, our contributions are three-fold: \begin{itemize} \item We propose RAP, a generative flow-matching model for single-stage multi-view point cloud registration, together with a rigidity-forcing sampling strategy that enforces per-scan rigid constraints at test time, achieving state-of-the-art performance on both pairwise and multi-view point cloud registration benchmarks. \item We develop a large-scale training recipe that aggregates over 100k multi-view registration instances from 17 heterogeneous datasets, enabling strong generalization across diverse scenarios, scales, and sensor modalities, including challenging low-overlap conditions. \item We introduce a challenging cross-domain multi-view registration benchmark spanning five scene categories, on which our method substantially outperforms existing approaches in a zero-shot manner. \end{itemize}